A deep convolutional neural network that is invariant to time rescaling: Experiments

 We examined the performance of SITHCon and TCN on two classification tasks, and one regression task.
-In each experiment, the networks were trained at a single training scale (or a few scales).
+In each experiment, the networks were trained at a single training scale (or a few scales in Exp.
+4).
 After the networks were fully trained, we then compared SITHCon and TCN in their ability to generalize to unseen scales.

 The Morse Decoder task requires the networks to classify the 43 Morse code digits presented as a time series.
-The Morse Adding task uses two input features.
-The networks must learn to add the values of two Morse code digits, presented within a continuous stream of digits, and marked by active bits in a parallel time series.
+The Morse Addition task uses two input features and is very similar to the Adding Problem benchmark.
+The networks must learn to add the values of two Morse code digits presented within a continuous stream of digits, and marked by active bits in a parallel time series.
 This task requires both digit recognition and memory, which must both be maintained with changes in temporal scale.
-Finally, the Audio MNIST task {[}15{]} requires the networks to classify spoken digits 0-9 in recordings by many different speakers.
+Finally, the Audio MNIST task \cite{Becker.etal.2019} requires the networks to classify spoken digits 0-9 in recordings by many different speakers.
 We ran each experiment five times for each network with different seeds to get a measure of variability in performance.

-In all experiments, SITHCon is similarly configured, with two SITHCon layers, each with 400 \(\taustar\)s log-spaced from 1 to 3000 or 4000 and \(k\) of 35.
+In all experiments, SITHCon was similarly configured, with two SITHCon layers, each with 400 values of \(\taustar\) log-spaced from 1 to 3000 or 4000 and \(k\) of 35.
 The width of the convolution kernels was set to 23 with a dilation of 2.
 The only difference in the model between the experiments was the number of convolution channels, which were varied based on the complexity of the problem.
 The TCN was also largely similar across experiments, with 8 total layers, only varied in number of input channels and the kernel width.
 We list the comparable parameters between the TCN and SITHCon networks in Table~\ref{tab:model_params}.